 - Hardware stores, garden centres and pet supply stores are closed for in-store shopping.
 Curb-side pickup only.

 Retail outlets in malls permitted to be open for pick-up or delivery (in-person retail shopping not permitted)

 - Access to shopping malls for limited purposes, including access to businesses and organizations permitted to be open (for example, pharmacy, dentist); food court open for take-away; malls may also establish designated pick-up points inside or adjacent to the mall

 Additional impacted services

-The following businesses and services are also closed:
+Effective, April 3, the following businesses and services are also closed:

 - Casinos, bingo halls and other gaming establishments

 - Indoor cinemas.
 Drive-in cinemas permitted to operate, subject to restrictions

 - Any personal service where masks must be removed (e.g. makeup application, beard trimming, botox and lip injections)